The following are Frequently Asked Question regarding JumpCloud's G Suite User Provisioning and Sync Feature.

 A: JumpCloud's Password Complexity works with G Suite synced users just as with any other JumpCloud user and wherever their credentials are emitted to and being used.
 Any attempt by a JumpCloud user to change their password in the JumpCloud console to one that does not meet JumpCloud's complexity requirements will fail.
 This does NOT, however, prevent the user from changing their password in their Google account to a non-compliant password.
 But since JumpCloud is the password authority, any change to the user in JumpCloud will overwrite the non-compliant password in Google with the compliant JumpCloud password.

 Note that when synchronizing between JumpCloud and G Suite, the password must be compliant with Google's name and password guidelines.

 A: The user’s Google account is suspended, blocking the user from accessing their account.
-Renewing the user’s password in JumpCloud will re-activate the user’s Google account.
+The admin must set a new password for the user in JumpCloud to re-activate the user’s Google account.

 A: Employees can change their password from G Suite's password change system- We suggest referring to: Forcing Users to Change Their G Suite Password in JumpCloud to prevent this.